tanyaclement/cpcda18.github.io/week-01.md

 ![](week/1/Image-9.png)

 If you’re connected to the Internet, you should see feedback in the shell that looks something like the above.
 In this case, Wget has saved Google’s "index.html" file to the desktop.
-Either view the file in the shell using `less` or open it in your text editor.
+Either view the file in the shell using `less`.

 ![](week/1/Image-10.png)

-To make the file more readable in Atom, go to the toolbar and select `View > Toggle Soft Wrap`.

 Wget is an amazingly versatile tool, and we will use it many times in this course.
 Enter the following command to view Wget's user manual.